jabbermouth/blog/docs/Technology/Quick Tips/2021-11-11-Longhorn-restart.md

 # Longhorn Restart

-If your Longhorn setup gets ‘stuck’, run this script to trigger a restart of all the Longhorn pods.
+If your Longhorn setup gets ‘stuck', run this script to trigger a restart of all the Longhorn pods.

 ```bash
 kubectl rollout restart daemonset engine-image-ei-d4c780c6 -n longhorn-system